SUN CURE® UVC 2000

 I re-use the excess resin?
 Yes, as long as it is not exposed

-to direct UV light for several minutes it will not cure.
+to direct UV light, it will not cure.
 Just

 cap it and store it for the next use.
 It is estimated that almost

-1 liter (1quart) of resin is wasted per board.
+1 Quart of resin is wasted per board.
 (Any Sun Cure resin

-containing small amounts of MEKP will eventually harden).
+containing small amounts of MEKP will eventually harden and must be discarded).

 about Hot Coats?
 Add your own styrene/wax solution and make